grassp.pp.impute_gaussian

 random_state Union[int, RandomState, None] (default: 0)

-Seed for random number generation.
-Default is 0.
+Seed for the random number generator.

 inplace bool (default: True)